It can be a controversial topic — much like investing in medical marijuana. But are guns a good investment? They definitely can be.

-For those who like the idea of investing in guns but don’t won’t to hold physical firearms there are two publicly traded firearm companies – Smith & Wesson Holding Corp (SWHC) and Sturm & Ruger Co.
+For those who like the idea of investing in guns but don’t want to hold physical firearms there are two publicly traded firearm companies: Smith & Wesson Holding Corp (SWHC) and Sturm, Ruger & Co.
 (RGR).

 Another option is to invest in ammunition companies.
-From 2008 – 2012 it was nearly impossible for stores to get in any type of popular ammo.
-In fact our stores can still barely get 22 ammunition.
-Ammo is often backordered and the day it comes in to the store it’s gone.
+From 2008 to 2012 it was nearly impossible for stores to get in any type of popular ammo.
+In fact, our stores can still barely get 22 ammunition.
+Ammo is often backordered and the day it comes into the store, it’s gone.